ga-wdi-boston/js/README.md

   Save.
 Think about what you expect this file to produce to the terminal...
   Now type `node five.js` and hit ENTER.

+#### Lab: Build a Script Yourself

+Try building your own script in the /lib directory titled `guessMyAge.js`.
+Have this script ask the user their age, and if they're older than 90 print to the console "You old fart!"
+If they're under the age of 10 print "Why are you on a computer?
+Go outside!!"
+If they're between 10 and 90, print "How boring...".

+If you finish early, challenge yourself by designing your own script that runs something using two or more examples of flow control we've introduced today!
+Save it as it in `bonusChallenge.js`

 ## Additional Resources